dario-t/easy_chatbot/README.md

 # Easy_chatbot Game recomendation
 Bender ChatBot recommend

-The Berder ChatBot recommends 10 games in a grafic interface, the recommendations are taken from the Metacritic page, no user recommendations are taken, only from the accredited media.
+The Berder ChatBot recommends 10 games in a gui, the recommendations are taken from the Metacritic page, no user recommendations are taken, only from the accredited media.
 To get the data you have to run the Meta_scraping file, which will return a .json with the info of all the games, currently there are more than 20,000 games and it takes about 14 hours to get all the info.

 ### Web scraping Metacritic